ConservationMetrics/gc-shared-nuxt-resources/README.md

 npx nuxi module add gc-shared-components
 ```

 That's it!
-You can now use GuardianConnector Shared Components Library in your Nuxt app ✨
+You can now use GuardianConnector Shared Resources Library in your Nuxt app ✨

 ## Contribution